 REVIEWS / EXCERPTS / ETC. :

-Nat Baldwin is a writer and musician living in Portland, Maine.
-He has released several solo albums and plays bass in Dirty Projectors.
+Nat Baldwin is a musician and writer from Maine, currently living in Western Mass.
+He’s released several solo and collaborative works and runs the experimental music label Tripticks Tapes.
 The Red Barn is his first book.